QuantEcon/lecture-source-py/source/rst/getting_started.rst

-Installing Anaconda is straightforward: `download <https://www.anaconda.com/download/>`_ the binary and follow the instructions.
+To instal Anaconda, `download <https://www.anaconda.com/download/>`_ the binary and follow the instructions.

 Important points:

-* Install the latest version.
+* Install the latest version!

-* If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say **yes**.
+* If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.

-* Otherwise, you can accept all of the defaults.

 Updating Anaconda